Listen To The Article

 The safety aspect cannot be stressed enough.
 If you are not comfortable when it comes to a certain maneuver, just don’t do it.
 Seek further training and take more time to practice if necessary.
 Never do anything you are not comfortable doing.

-Here are three drills that can improve your defensive handgun skills – and keep you alive:
+Here are three defensive handgun drills that can greatly improve your shooting skills – and keep you alive:

 Here, I’ve chosen to counter a particular method of training I feel is dangerous and irresponsible.
 I’ve seen other instructors proclaiming that when shooting defensively, you should move toward the bad guy and shoot at the same time.
 This is foolish.